 Can you smoke at US airports?

 Yes — but almost universally outdoors only.
-Following a 2016 ruling that classified airport terminals as enclosed workplaces under federal labour law, virtually every US airport closed its indoor smoking rooms.
+There is no federal airport smoking ban: federal law only prohibits smoking aboard flights, so US airports are smoke-free indoors because of state and city clean-indoor-air laws, which nearly every airport adopted over the 2000s and 2010s.
 Today, smoking is permitted only in designated outdoor zones, typically curbside at arrivals and departures levels, with state setback rules ranging from 10 to 25 feet from terminal doors.
 Two notable exceptions remain: Las Vegas Harry Reid (LAS) preserves indoor gaming lounges with smoking access, and Nashville (BNA) has an indoor Travelers Post lounge at Concourse B Gate B10.

 Which US airport has the best smoking facilities?